 Vegan nut cheese – Irresistible dairy free nut cheese made with almonds, so versatile it even grates just like conventional cheese.

-When I initially made nut cheese I did this vegan cashew cheese recipe with some baby carrots to dunk in the dip.
-How this current nut cheese differs from the one I uploaded last year is the agar agar plus the use of almonds, though you have the liberty of switching to cashew nuts instead.
+When started my food blogging adventures I initially made this vegan cashew cheese recipe with some baby carrots to dunk in the dip.
+How this current nut cheese differs from the one I previously uploaded is the use of agar agar plus the use of almonds to boot.

 Agar agar is the vegan’s answer to gelatine, made from dried seaweed, it comes in the form of powder or flakes.
 The great thing about agar agar is it’s versatility, you can use it to mould jelly, custard, as a thickener in soup, just about any recipe that requires emulsifying.